Justin Timberlake wins big at MTV VMAs as 'N Sync reunites

 Professional, or technical, winners included Bruno Mars' "Treasure" for best choreography and Macklemore & Ryan Lewis, whose "Can't Hold Us" took the prize for best cinematography.

-Timberlake's videos picked up two other honors, with "Suit & Tie" winning best direction and "Mirrors" taking the editing prize.
+Timberlake's videos picked up two other honours, with "Suit & Tie" winning best direction and "Mirrors" taking the editing prize.
 Timberlake and Macklemore & Ryan Lewis had led the nominations with six each.

 New categories this year were song of the summer and artist to watch, both chosen by fans during the telecast.
 Austin Mahone won artist to watch.